russross/4307/_problems/mud-join/1/doc/doc.md

 *   Only continue if the rooms have different zone IDs
 *   If they do, look up the target zone by the ID taken from the target room record (this is another stabbing query)
-*   Since the end only requires zone names and the count of incoming links, gather results into a temporary table where each zone name is combined with the counter of incoming links that is incremented each time a new link is found
+*   Since the end result only requires zone names and the count of incoming links, gather results into a temporary table where each zone name is combined with the counter of incoming links that is incremented each time a new link is found

 Implement this query plan in `query.py` in a function called